Test in production without watermarks.

 cc.DropdownListEntries.Add("Option 2", "2")

-Automate the mail merge process, which combines a Word document with a data source like a spreadsheet or database, to produce personalized letters, labels, or emails in bulk.
-This feature is invaluable for generating customized communication or documents en masse.
+Automate the mail merge process, which combines a Word document with a data source like a spreadsheet or a database, to produce personalized letters, labels, or emails in bulk.
+This feature is invaluable for generating customized communications or documents en masse.

 var mailMergeDoc = application.Documents.Add();